Korean independence movement: Ideologies and concerns

 Although there were many separate movements against colonial rule, the main ideology or purpose of the movement was to free Korea from the Japanese military and political rule.
-Koreans were concerned with alien domination and Korea’s state as a colony.
+Koreans were concerned with alien domination and Korea's state as a colony.
 They desired to restore Korea's independent political sovereignty after Japan invaded the weakened and partially modernized Korean Empire.
 This was the result of Japan's political maneuvers to secure international approval for the annexation of treaty annexing Korea.

 During the independence movement, the rest of the world viewed what was occurring in Korea as an anti-imperialist, anti-militarist, and an anti-Japanese resistance movement.
 Koreans, however, saw the movement as a step to free Korea from the Japanese military rule.

-The South Korean government has been criticized as recently as 2011 for not accepting Korean socialists who fought for Korean independence.
+The South Korean government has been criticized as recently as 2011 for not accepting Korean socialists who fought for Korean independence due to fears of violating the National Security Law.

 Tactics

 There was no main strategy or tactic that was prevalent throughout the resistance movement, but there were stages where certain tactics or strategies were prominent.

-From 1905 to 1910, most of the movement’s activities were closed off to the elite class or rare scholar.
+From 1905 to 1910, most of the movement's activities were closed off to the elite class or rare scholar.
 During this time, militaristic and violent attempts were taken to resist the Japanese including assassination.
 Most of the attempts were disorganized, scattered, and leaderless to prevent arrests and surveillance by the Japanese.

 From 1910 to 1919, was a time of education during the colonial era.
 Many Korean textbooks on grammar and spelling were circulated in schools.
 It started the trend of intellectual resistance to Japanese colonial rule.
-This period, along with Woodrow Wilson’s progressive principles abroad, created an aware, nationalist, and eager student population.
-After the March 1st movement of 1919, strikes became prominent in the movement.
+This period, along with Woodrow Wilson's progressive principles abroad, created an aware, nationalist, and eager student population.
+After the March First Movement of 1919, strikes became prominent in the movement.
 Up to 1945, universities were used as a haven and source of students who further supported the movement.
 This support system led to the improvement of school facilities.
 From 1911 to 1937, Korea was dealing with economic problems (with the rest of the world, going through the Great Depression after World War I).
-There were many labor complaints that contributed to the grievances against Japan’s colonial rule.
+There were many labor complaints that contributed to the grievances against Japan's colonial rule.
 During this period, there were 159,061 disputes with workers concerned with wages and 1018 disputes involving 68,686 farmers in a tenant position.
 In 1926 the disputes started to increase at a fast pace and movements concerning labor emerged more within the Independence Movement.

-Types of movements
+List of groups by type

 There were broadly three kinds of national liberation groups: (a) the Christian groups which grew out of missionary efforts led by Western missionaries primarily from the United States prior to the Japanese occupation; (b) the former military and the irregular army groups; and (c) business and intellectual expatriates who formed the theoretical and political framework abroad.